Floorp-Projects/Floorp/modules/libpref/docs/index.md

 being deleted.

 ### Sanitized Prefs
-We restrict certain prefs from entering certain subprocesses.
-In subprocesses, a preference may be marked as 'Sanitized' to indicate that it may or may not have a user value, but that value is not present in this process.
+We restrict certain prefs from entering web content subprocesses.
+In these processes, a preference may be marked as 'Sanitized' to indicate that it may or may not have a user value, but that value is not present in this process.
 In the parent process no pref is marked as Sanitized.

-Pref Sanitization is overloaded for two purposes:
+Pref Sanitization is used for two purposes:
  1. To protect private user data that may be stored in preferences from a Spectre adversary.
- 2. To reduce IPC use for commonly modified preferences.
+ 2. To reduce IPC use and thread wake-ups for commonly modified preferences.

-A pref is sanitized from entering the web content process if it matches a denylist _or_ it is a dynamically-named string preference.
+A pref is sanitized from entering the web content process if it matches a denylist _or_ it is a dynamically-named string preference (that is not exempted via an allowlist).

-A pref is sanitized from entering other subprocesses if it matches the denylist.

 ### Loading and Saving
 Default pref values are initialized from various pref data files.
 Notable ones